Catcrafts/Crafter.WebBuild/README.md

 # About

-An extension to [Crafter.Build](https://github.com/Catcrafts/Crafter.Build) specifically tailored to web development.
+Crafter.WebBuild is a C++ build system specifically tailored to web development, it is an extension to [Crafter.Build](https://github.com/Catcrafts/Crafter.Build).
+Like Crafter.Build it uses JSON project files.

 # Install